notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 - Auto Scaling Groups - You do pay for the resources created
 - Free Tier: https://aws.amazon.com/free/
   - EC2 t2.micro instance for a year
-  - S3, EBS, ELB, AWS Data transfer for free up to a certain amounts.
+  - S3, EBS, ELB, AWS Data transfer for free up to a certain amounts

 ## Compute Pricing

 ### EC2

-- Only charged for what you use
+- With On-Demand, you are only charged for what you use
 - Number of instances
 - Instance configuration:
   - Physical capacity